 Varjo's built-in eye tracking allows you to interact with virtual content and also record and study eye movements.

-If your application uses eye tracking, you will see the calibration screen when you put on the headset.
-Follow the guidance on the screen to calibrate the device to recognize your eye movements.
+Follow the instructions inside the headset to calibrate the eye tracking to recognize your eye movements.
 The calibration is done by following a moving dot with your eyes.
 This sequence typically takes less than 30 seconds.

-Note that if you remove the headset, you will need to calibrate the eye tracking again for the next session.
-To launch the calibration again at any time, press the System button and select Eye tracking.
+Note that if you take off the headset, you will need to calibrate eye tracking again for the next session.
+To launch the calibration again at any time, navigate to the Tools menu in Varjo Base and select Calibrate eye tracking.

-Eye tracking has been designed to work with most eyeglasses and contact lenses.
+Eye tracking has been designed to work with most single-vision eyeglasses.
 However, the technology is not guaranteed to work with all medical devices or eye conditions.

 When hosting a session in Varjo Base, it can be helpful to know where the viewer is looking.
-You can visualize the eye tracking feature by selecting Gaze dot below the headset view.
+You can visualize the eye tracking feature by selecting Gaze dot below the headset view in Varjo Base.

 Varjo Base can save eye tracking data alongside a recording of the headset view.
 This can be useful for analyzing a session afterwards.